Destin Makita

-Fabry Destin Makita-Passy (born October 23, 1984) is a football (soccer) defender from the Republic of the Congo for AC Léopards.
+Fabry Destin Makita-Passy (born October 23, 1984) is a football (soccer) defender who played for the Republic of the Congo national football team and AC Léopards.

 Career

+Makita played in Republic of the Congo with AC Léopards and Vita Club Makanda.

 He previously played for Delta Téléstar in Gabon and Orlando Pirates in the South African Premier Soccer League.

 International career

 Makita has made several appearances for the Republic of the Congo national football team.